aw814/WikiGap/README.md

 	- Visit any of these English Wikipedia articles to see WikiGap in action: Peking Duck, Philippine Adobo, Paell, Injera, Wiener Schnitzel
 (These pages are backed by the sample dataset included with the repo.)

-Certainly!
-Here’s the continuation in Markdown format, directly following the previous section, and answering the second question in a clear and structured way:

 ### How to Apply WikiGap to More Articles